johannaschmidle/Amazon-Cat-Couch/README.md

 </p>

 ## Motivation
-Gaining insights on amazon product to see how customers feel about it and if I want to purchase the product myself and what version of the product to get.
+Gaining insights on Amazon product to see how customers feel about it and if I want to purchase the product myself and what version of the product to get.

 ## Task List
 - Collect Data from Amazon